Can you imagine still having to visit your bank to make a mortgage payment?

 Once COVID-19 began infiltrating the globe, many businesses were forced to make drastic switches to the way they operated.
-Many of the abrupt changes were centered around the recommendation to ‘shelter-in-place’ and perform ‘social distancing’.
+Numerous sudden adjustments revolved around the advice to ‘shelter-in-place’ and practice ‘social distancing’.

-These instances meant that businesses needed to find ways to continue operating, while limiting the amount of face-to-face interactions they had with clients.
-Subtle changes, like bringing payments online, is a great way to decrease the amount of constituents that wait in your waiting room, and limits the amount of hand-to-hand transfers your constituents and staff must handle.
-While the long-term effects COVID-19 has on the business-world are uncertain, one thing is clear: a digital process can be a sustainable backup method for all businesses, including government departments.
+In these cases, businesses needed to find ways to continue operating, while limiting the amount of face-to-face interactions they had with clients.
+Minor adjustments, such as transitioning payments to an online platform, represent an effective method for reducing the amount of constituents that wait in your waiting room and limit the amount of hand-to-hand transfers your constituents and staff must handle.
+While the long-term effects COVID-19 has on the business world are uncertain, one thing is clear: a digital process can be a sustainable backup method for all businesses, including government departments.

 Rest assured that when you use our Payments feature, you’re in good hands.
 GovOS follows the highest data security standards with PCI Compliance which means your constituent’s data is safe.